 Admission to Candidacy

-Students are admitted to candidacy for the Ph.D. degree after (1) successfully completing the first-year Molecular Biology program of study, and (2) passing the "qualifying" (or "prelim") examination.
+Students are admitted to candidacy for the Ph.D. degree after (1) successfully completing the first-year Molecular Biology program of study including the captone exam, and (2) passing the "qualifying" (or "prelim") examination.
 The qualifying exam is taken before the end of the second year of graduate school and is administered either by the students' thesis committee or by a departmental examining committee.
 The exam entails preparation of written research proposals in areas outside that of the proposed thesis research and subsequent oral defense of the selected proposal(s).

 Upper-level graduate students are required to take a combination totaling three half semesters of Elective (discussed above) and Special Topics Seminar courses.
 In Special Topics Seminar courses, students conduct literature searches, prepare lectures, make presentations, and lead discussions.
 A faculty member usually chooses the general topic, provides a few references, and serves as a resource.
 Examples of recent course topics include: